 It uses the Secret blockchain to handle the private tokens and ipfs to store encrypted files.
 The app lets you encrypt and upload your content to ipfs and hides the password to the content in the Secret token.
 You can send your tokens to your friends, who can only unencrypt the file if they own the token.

 A unique feature of this tech stack is that you don’t need our app to use the stack.
-You can use third-party software or command line tools to do the same things you would do on the app.
+The essential component is the smart contract, which we have also uploaded; the app just handles all the contract interactions and adds some convenience functionality.
+You could also use third-party software or command line tools to do all the same things.

 To build and run the app, see our app repository.